MicrosoftDocs/security/security-docs/zero-trust/manage-devices-with-intune-configuration-profiles.md

 description:
 ---

-# Step 2.
-Enroll devices into management with Intune
+# Step 5.
+Connect Defender for Endpoint to Intune